 BC Hydro has a 2 tiered system of hydro billing.
-The first system is based on an average energy usage system of 8c/KWH or Kilowatt hour, after a user has reached a certain threshold, the price humps to 12c/KWH.
+The first system is based on an average energy usage system of 8c/KWH or Kilowatt hour; after a user has reached a certain threshold, the price bumps up to 12c/KWH.

-At present the bi-monthly bill customer receive through their rate plan is the only feed back which customer have to monitor their energy consumption.
+At present the bi-monthly bill customer receive through their rate plan is the only feed back customers have to monitor their energy consumption.
 This represent a very loose feedback loop.
 What we need is tighter feedback loops by which to reduce our energy consumption and promote energy awareness.